 In recent years, global competition and customer trends have evolved significantly, and Jim Thompson will have to revisit its brand identity and market position to ensure it stays competitive in this changing global landscape.
 Jim Thompson has other global brands and their positioning strategies to get inspiration from.
 For example, Ralph Lauren is excellent at creating dreams and delivering the promises in a complete and distinct lifestyle.
 French luxury brand Hermes has an uncompromising attitude towards quality and is a very high-end, authentic brand.
 Bottega Veneta is known for its unbeatable craftsmanship and unwavering belief in a single strong signature product.

 Renowned for its quality, design and Asian feel, Jim Thompson has been widely acknowledged by leading brands in the hospitality industry.
-The brand’s furnishing materials have been widely used by many luxury hotels in Bangkok, which include The Oriental, The Four Seasons, Amanpuri, the Regent, Conrad and the Sukhothai.
-In Europe, the Park Hyatt Paris and Park Hyatt Milan hotels, among others, have been attracted to Jim Thompson’s furnishing materials.
+Since 1951, the brand’s furnishing materials have been widely used by many luxury hotels in Bangkok, which include The Oriental, The Four Seasons, Amanpuri, the Regent, Conrad and the Sukhothai.
+In Europe, the London Savoy Hotel, Park Hyatt Paris and Park Hyatt Milan hotels, among others, have been attracted to Jim Thompson’s furnishing materials.
 The Park Hyatt Paris has used 9,000 square meters of furnishing materials alone.
 These hospitality industry clients, among many others, serve as very strong testimonials for the Jim Thompson brand.

 Jim Thompson has selectively used mass communication channels to build its retail brand.
 The company uses other communication channels like fairs and exhibitions to create awareness about its professional home furnishings brand.
 It showcases its products during these events and generates considerable interest.
 By leveraging the unique designs of its retail stores where it showcases its entire product portfolio, the company offers a comprehensive customer experience.
 As Jim Thompson does not own retail outlets outside Asia, it works very closely with its international distribution partners.